bids-standard/bids-website/docs/getting_started/resources/glossary.md

 #### BIDS

-Brain Imaging Data Structure - a standardized way to organize your and associated data.
+Brain Imaging Data Structure - a standardized way to organize your neural and associated data.

 ### C